luisalpmntl/luisalpmntl/README.md

 </p>

-My name is Luísa Pimentel and I'm a 21 years old software developer, data analyst and lover of economics.
+I'm Luísa Pimentel, a multi-passionate 21-year-old who loves software development, data analysis, and economics.

-- 🌟 I’m currently working on my clustering skills with R
+- 🌟 I’m currently sharpening my clustering skills using R
-- 🌟 I’m currently learning C++
+- 🌟 I’m also diving into the world of C++
-- 🌟 Ask me about any economic's related subject
+- 🌟 Feel free to hit me up if you want to chat about anything related to economics
 - 🌟 I speak English, Portuguese, Spanish and German
+- 🌟 I'm always up for collaborating on new projects and meeting fellow tech enthusiasts!
-- 🌟 You can reach me on luisalpmntl@gmail.com
+- 🌟 If you want to get in touch with me, drop me an email at luisalpmntl@gmail.com